Skip to main content

 • Sansicario

-• Montgenèvre (in France)* – Access for up to 2 days with a 6 day Via Lattea lift pass
+• Montgenèvre (in France)* – Access for 1 day with a 6 day Via Lattea lift pass (this was previously 2 days so be aware)

 *Via Lattea lift passes purchased for less than 6 days do not include skiing in Montgenèvre.